Rangga Widiansyah

-Rangga Widiansyah (born 24 April 2002) is an Indonesian professional footballer who plays as a left-back for Liga 1 club Persik Kediri.
+Rangga Widiansyah (born 24 April 2002) is an Indonesian professional footballer who plays as a left-back for Championship club Adhyaksa Banten.

 Club career

 Persija Jakarta

 He was signed for Persija Jakarta to play in Liga 1 in the 2021 season.
 Widiansyah made his first-team debut on 26 October 2021 in a match against Persebaya Surabaya at the Manahan Stadium, Surakarta.

 Persik Kediri

 On 13 January 2023, Rangga signed a contract with Liga 1 club Persik Kediri from Persija Jakarta.
-Rangga made his league debut for the club in a 2–3 win against Bhayangkara, coming on as a substituted Agil Munawar.
+Rangga made his league debut for the club in a 2–3 win against Bhayangkara, coming on as a substitute for Agil Munawar.